SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 # Automatization for Tag Creation with the Username ARN and ID:

-We already have to have an AWS organization set in place with all the neccesary permissions accross accounts to ensure that resource creation events and all related event calls are to be passed between the accounts of the organization.
-At least two accounts.
-A ReceiverAccount with ID 111111111111 and a SenderAccount with ID 222222222222.
-For the sake of this document the ID of our organization is o-myexampleOrgId
+This is an open-source solution to Deploy AutoTagging using CloudTrail and channel the event invoke through Cloudwatch Events and EventBrigdge across accounts to a Lambda to tag resources at the moment of creation with the arn of who created, the username ID, and the time of creation.
+Insofar we have the following services sucessfully tested for auto-tag creation; all ec2 services, S3, CloudTrail, CloudWatch, System Manager, Code Pipeline, CodeBuild, Sns, Sqs, IAM, and Cloudformation.
+Each of those services get a tag with Creator ID, the ARN, and Time of Creation.
+### PreFlight Check
+1. Intermedial level in Python.
+So you can adapt and customized the .py files to your needs
+2. Basic to intermedial Understanding about how to edit json policies in CloudWatch Rules to change the rule filters base on your use cases since we have not cover every single resource in AWS.
+3. An existing AWS Organization
+2. A Resource Access Manager (RAM) enabled for the organization
+3. One account to centralize the receiving of all creation events known as the "Receiver Account", In our case we deploy or AutoTagging Lambda in the central account to do the tagging.
+4. In Every other linked/ sender  account included in your organization will need the following
+    A. Cloudwatch log group collecting cloudtrail for every region.
+    B. Cloudwatch eventbridge for every region for Receiver account and in the linked accounts in order to create a pipeline to pass the create events from the source region in any linked account to the lambda function in us-east-1 in central or receiving account.

 ## List of Resources Used or Deployed

 ### IAM Roles
-**LambdaAdmin** - Role with the necessary permissions to enable the Lambda functions to perform the task with want them to do In ReceiverAccount
+We need the AutoTagging Lambda in receiver account permission to assume a role from a linked account to access resources, such as Ec2, S3, SNS.
+And
+**AutoTaggingMasterLambda** - Resource Role to give permission to lambda autotagging function in receiver account to assume role in linked account with AWS STS service
+{
+    "Version": "2012-10-17",
+    "Statement": {
+        "Effect": "Allow",
+        "Action": "sts:AssumeRole",
+        "Resource": "arn:aws:iam::*:role/AutoTaggingExecuteLambda"
+    }
+}
+This is a least privledge AWS STS  policy.
+Notice the "*" in the resource arn, instead typing the linked account number we do the asterisk wildcard in order to enable any linked account in the organization as long as we always use the same role name "AutoTaggingExecuteLambda" en each linked account.

-**LambdaExecute** - Role we create in SenderAccount with to be assumed by LambdaAdmin from ReceiverAccount to get the creation events.
+**AutoTaggingExecuteLambda** - Role we create in every linked account whose policy only has limited permissions to do the tagging of newly deployed resources.
+This is the role that  AutoTaggingMasterLambda from Receiver Account assumes to make possible the recollection of creation events across accounts.
+See AutoTagginPolicy.json
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "VisualEditor0",
+            "Effect": "Allow",
+            "Action": [
+                "sqs:UntagQueue",
+                "logs:*",
+                "iam:TagMFADevice",
+                "codepipeline:ListTagsForResource",
+                "cloudformation:UpdateStackSet",
+                "cloudformation:CreateChangeSet",
+                "iam:TagSAMLProvider",
+                "codebuild:UpdateProject",
+                "s3:DeleteJobTagging",
+                "ssm:RemoveTagsFromResource",
+                "cloudtrail:AddTags",
+                "ssm:AddTagsToResource",
+                "codepipeline:GetPipeline",
+                "cloudformation:UpdateStack",
+                "s3:PutObjectTagging",
+                "s3:DeleteObjectTagging",
+                "iam:UntagSAMLProvider",
+                "s3:DeleteStorageLensConfigurationTagging",
+                "ec2:CreateTags",
+                "ssm:GetParameters",
+                "s3:DeleteObjectVersionTagging",
+                "iam:TagPolicy",
+                "codepipeline:UntagResource",
+                "cloudformation:UntagResource",
+                "resource-explorer:*",
+                "sns:TagResource",
+                "mediastore:UntagResource",
+                "cloudformation:UpdateStackInstances",
+                "iam:UntagRole",
+                "ec2:DeleteTags",
+                "codepipeline:CreatePipeline",
+                "iam:TagRole",
+                "s3:ReplicateTags",
+                "cloudformation:UpdateTerminationProtection",
+                "codepipeline:CreateCustomActionType",
+                "sns:UntagResource",
+                "codepipeline:TagResource",
+                "s3:PutBucketTagging",
+                "tag:*",
+                "codebuild:BatchGetProjects",
+                "s3:PutStorageLensConfigurationTagging",
+                "s3:PutObjectVersionTagging",
+                "s3:PutJobTagging",
+                "iam:UntagServerCertificate",
+                "iam:TagUser",
+                "iam:UntagUser",
+                "sqs:TagQueue",
+                "ssm:ListTagsForResource",
+                "iam:UntagMFADevice",
+                "iam:TagServerCertificate",
+                "cloudformation:TagResource",
+                "iam:UntagPolicy",
+                "iam:UntagOpenIDConnectProvider",
+                "iam:UntagInstanceProfile",
+                "iam:TagOpenIDConnectProvider",
+                "mediastore:TagResource",
+                "codepipeline:PutWebhook",
+                "cloudtrail:RemoveTags",
+                "iam:TagInstanceProfile"
+            ],
+            "Resource": "*"
+        }
+    ]
+}

 ### Sns Topics
-**SendEventToExtractSnsLambda** - We deploy this Sns Topic in us-east-2 in Reciever account to send the creation event to ExtracSns to us-east-1.
-Sns topics allow us to send events across regions.
+**AutoTaggingSNS** - This SNSTopic that are to be deployed in every active region of the Receiver Account to .
+This is to centralize event collection across regions thoughout the organzation. {needs more descriptions}

 ### Lambda functions
-**ExtractSns** - Converts the string coming from the Sns Topic "SnsSendToLambdaOhio" back into Json.
+**ExtractSns** - Converts the string coming from the Sns Topic "SnsSendToLambda" back into Json.
 It has as target destination TagCreatorId Lambda Function.
+This will need to be deployed into the Receiver account {This needs to point to the lambda code needed to deploy}

-**TagCreatorId**- creates tags with the creator ID and arn to track who did what.
+**TagCreatorId** - creates tags with the creator ID and arn to track who did what.
 This is a highly valuable feature to help keep tracking resources and reduce the time consuming resource management.
-CloudWatch Rules - We create a rule to capture events in us-east-2 in sender account and in the receiver account also in us-east-2. also we have to add a permission to allow even buses to pass events in the organization and edit trust relationships.
+This will need to be deployed into the Receiver account {This needs to point to the lambda code needed to deploy}

+**CloudWatch Rules** - This needs to get deployed into all accounts all regions {needs to show what event needs to be built}

 ## How does it work?
 We will pass a deployment event in us-east-2 in SenderAccount to lambda functions in us-east-1 in a ReceiverAccount to create tags onto the resources newly deployed the ReceivingAccount.
 So, we have to create a pipeline to make this posible.